 The first scan starts immediately.
 After that it runs on your chosen schedule.
 You can also kick off a manual scan at any time from the monitor page — useful if you just shipped something and want to confirm you didn't break anything.

-If you're on the free tier, you get one monitor.
-Pro gets five.
-Enterprise gets unlimited.
+If you're on Free Monitor, you get one monitored project.
+Starter gets two, Growth gets five, Pro gets fifteen, and Agency gets unlimited.
 Scan history is retained for 90 days; issues persist until resolved.

 A closing thought